BotTech/dev-setup/README.md

 ### Setting up your development environment

-ℹ️ EXAMPLE: This is just an exmaple to demonstrate how this repository can be used once configured.
+ℹ️ EXAMPLE: This is just an example to demonstrate how this repository can be used once configured.
 Do not actually follow these instructions but instead skip ahead to [creating a fork](#creating-a-fork).

 ⚠️ WARNING: These commands will execute code on your machine.
 Never run code that you do not trust.
 You should read the [code](https://raw.githubusercontent.com/BotTech/dev-setup/d403b0b141451b810ce8c6635316f1f13f0e96f0/bin/bootstrap.sh) (also check that the URL matches the one above).